ridiculous/duck_puncher/README.md

 user.call_with_retry(19.99)
 ```

-Ducks can be registered under any name you want, as long as the `:mod` option specifies a module:
+Ducks can be registered under any name, as long as the `:mod` option specifies a module:

 ```ruby
 DuckPuncher.register :bills, mod: 'Admin::Billable'